Man rushed to surgery after being shot while walking on north Tulsa street

-A man was rushed into surgery Monday afternoon after reportedly being shot while walking down a north Tulsa street.
+A man was rushed into surgery Monday afternoon after being shot while walking down a north Tulsa street, police said.

-The victim, who has not been identified, was believed to be between 25 and 35, Tulsa Police Sgt.
+The victim, whose name was not released Monday, was believed to be between 25 and 35 years old, Tulsa Police Sgt.
 Wyatt Poth said.

-Poth said the victim was walking down the street in the 1700 block of North Atlanta Court about 2:20 p.m. when he was shot, but could not say who shot him or whether the shooter was on foot or in a car.
+He said the man was walking in the 1700 block of North Atlanta Court when he was shot about 2:20 p.m. but could not say who shot him or whether the shooter was on foot or in a car.

 “We have conflicting suspect information,” Poth said.

-Poth said neighbors and witnesses have been extremely cooperative, and many have offered their home security surveillance footage as evidence, but the videos only show the victim.
+Neighbors and witnesses were cooperative, and many offered their home security surveillance footage as evidence, but the videos show only the victim, he said.

-Officers arrived to find area residents attempting to provide first aid to the victim.
+When police officers arrived, area residents were providing first aid to the victim.

 Some callers reported hearing one shot, but some others reported hearing up to six, Poth said.